zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 We should be able to create source and binary distribution packages for our project.
 In order to do so, we have to add a few files, namely, `setup.py`, `setup.cfg` and `MANIFEST.in` at the root of our project.

 **`setup.py`** is a python file, the presence of which is an indication that the package we are about to install has likely been packaged and distributed with Distutils, which is the standard for distributing Python Modules.
 Learn more about [writing setup scripts here](https://docs.python.org/3/distutils/setupscript.html).
-Let's start with a simple `setup.py` file for our project, feel free to change values in `setup()` as necessary:
+Let's start with a simple `setup.py` file for our project, feel free to add or change values in `setup()` as necessary:

 ```python
 # -*- coding: utf-8 -*-